 He had just sold his software company, Aldus Corporation, to Adobe.
 PageMaker, the desktop publishing program his company created, had revolutionized printing and publishing – and left him an unexpected millionaire.

-At 47, early retirement might have looked attractive to some, but Paul had other ideas.
-Drawing on a life-long passion for the environment, he toured the northwest, interviewing dozens of leaders in the field to figure out where he could have the greatest impact.
+At 47, the University of Minnesota graduate had other ideas than to take an early retirement.
+Drawing on a life-long passion for the environment, he toured the Pacific Northwest, interviewing dozens of leaders in the field to figure out where he could have the greatest impact.
 A year later, Paul founded the Brainerd Foundation, as well as an environmental nonprofit.

 Not long after that, Paul began to realize that he was not the only person in his particular situation.
 The dot-com boom was in full swing, and Seattle was brimming with young, retired professionals who wanted to give back, but didn’t quite know how to go about it.

 The wheels started turning.
 Paul invited colleagues, friends, and community members to discuss another idea – this one borne of the desire to get thousands more people highly engaged in philanthropy.
-These people would not just write checks.
+These people would do more than just write checks.
 They would work shoulder-to-shoulder with nonprofits – using their professional skills to tackle Seattle’s most pressing problems.